MIssDeiJaeApparel/MIssDeiJaeApparel/README.md

 - 👀 I’m interested in building my Business and Brand
 - 🌱 I’m currently learning the fundementals of being an entrepreneur
 - 💞️ I’m looking to collaborate on the aspects to promote my business by building a attractive theme for my business
-- 📫 How to reach me what you know!
+- 📫 How to reach me at deijae328@gmail.com

 <!---
 MIssDeiJaeApparel/MIssDeiJaeApparel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.